onap/archive-aai-search-data-service/DOCUMENTS.md

     Accept          = application/json
-    X-TransactionId = Unique id set by client (for logging purposes) X-FromAppId     = Application identifier (for logging purposes) Content-Type    = application/json
+    X-TransactionId = Unique id set by client (for logging purposes) X-FromAppId     = Application identifier (for logging purposes) X-Create-Index  = true = Allow index to be implicitly created if it does not already exist in the document store.
+    Content-Type    = application/json
     If-Match        = The ETag value for the document to be updated.